 March 9, 1840

-Editor’s note: This is the earliest inaugural address we are able to find evidence of.
+Editor's note: this is the earliest inaugural address we are able to find evidence of.
 Unfortunately we have not been able to find the actual text.
 The address is not preserved in the official proceedings files, and although Mayor Loyd was a Democrat, the Chicago Democrat neither printed nor commented upon his speech.
-Below is the disgruntled and satirical account of the inauguration that appeared in the Chicago American, a Whig Party newspaper.
+Below is the disgruntled and satirical account of the inauguration which appeared in the Chicago American, a Whig Party newspaper.